Relial/bunny-manager/README.md

 Extract in the MHFZ game folder. dinput8.dll, d3d8.dll, and a plugins folder called "cardamom" should be in the same folder as mhf.exe.

+If you'd like to use a different dinput8.dll (such as the one created by XInput Plus), rename that dinput8.dll to dinput8_c.dll before installing Bunny Manager.
+The dinput8.dll in your game folder should be from Bunny Manager, and the other one you want to use should be named dinput8_c.dll.

 You should see a command prompt window when first launching the game.

 ## Linux